Perrshan/Data-Structure-Tutorial/stack.md

 stack.append(6)
 ```

-## Example : Balanced Equations
+## Example: Balanced Equations

-In the example below, we will write a simple function that will check whether a set of paranthesis is balanced meaning that every "(" has exactly one corresponding ")" using a stack.
+In the example below, we will write a simple function that will check whether a set of parentheses is balanced meaning that every "(" has exactly one corresponding ")" using a stack.
 Study this code and walk through the different scenarios until this makes sense to you.

 ```python
 def balanced_equation(equation):